 Like Business Accelerators, Business Incubators are designed to help start-up and early-stage businesses grow and thrive.

-And, just like Accelerator programmes, there are lots of business incubators available in the UK, specialising in different sectors and areas of focus up and down the country.
+And as with Accelerators, there are lots of Business Incubator programmes in the UK.
+They specialise in different sectors and areas of focus up and down the country.

-That support varies depending on the incubator but typically they provide a mix of access to networks, investors and mentors, and co-working space for businesses to operate alongside other businesses and experienced professionals.
+Their support might involve access to networks, investors and mentors, or co-working space alongside other businesses and experienced professionals.

-- A co-working space: Physical business incubators, as opposed to virtual incubators, often provide a space for businesses to work alongside – and learn – from each other.
+- Co-working space: Physical Incubators – as opposed to virtual ones – often provide a space for businesses to work alongside and learn from each other.

-- Networking opportunities: As well as rubbing shoulders and sharing ideas with other SMEs and entrepreneurs within the incubator, businesses also get access to the networks, advisers and investors associated with the incubator.
+- Networking opportunities: You can share ideas with other SMEs and entrepreneurs within the Incubator, while also gaining access to the Incubator’s networks.

-If you have access to similar benefits via your own network, then you don’t necessarily need to sell a stake in your business to access those opportunities.
+If you have access to similar benefits via your own network, you can take advantage of them without selling a stake in your business.